Architecture of Westminster Abbey

 Westminster Abbey Today

 Every coronation since 1066 has taken place at Westminster Abbey (except for Edward V and Edward VIII, who were never crowned).
-The Abbey has been the place of many royal weddings, including Elizabeth II to Prince Phillip and Prince William to Catherine Middleton.
-It has also held state funerals and is quite crowded with tombs and memorials.
-Sir Isaac Newton is buried there along with several monarchs and aristocrats.
+The Abbey has held many royal weddings, including Elizabeth II to Prince Phillip and Prince William to Catherine Middleton.
+It also holds state funerals and is quite crowded with tombs and memorials.
+Sir Isaac Newton is buried there along with the ashes of Stephen Hawking.
 Poets’ Corner, in the South Transept, is the final resting place of Thomas Hardy, Charles Dickens, Laurence Oliver and many more.

 Today, Westminster Abbey is open to visitors from Monday to Saturday, with tours available.
 Learn more about visiting the Abbey here.